 But that's for another day.

-Well, MATOF is what it is.
+NATOF is what it is.

-I said, Who are these people?
+I said, who are these people?

 It just didn't seem real, but I couldn't put my finger on why.

-You know, these kinds of that are phonies, but I mean they were obviously phonies.
+You know, these kinds of that are phonies, but I mean, they were obviously phonies.

 They weren't able to pull it off.

-And and then I started, you know, when I started this program in 1988, up till that time, nobody who knew me personally hated me.
+And then I started, you know, when I started this program in 1988, up till that time, nobody who knew me personally hated me.

 But a month after I started this program, I was hated by half the country.

-Totally taken aback.
+I was totally taken aback.

 What is this?

-I'm nobody thinks I'm what the press says I am.
+Nobody thinks I'm what the press says I am.

-How can it possibly?
+How can that possibly?

 I started noticing the people who got universal love and appreciation and respect.